 Before proceeding with the next action, you should monitor 404 links and log them all out.
 This log helps you know which links are the changed links , which links are broken links so you can perform the right actions.

 You can use Google Search Console to track 404 links as shown in the screenshot above.
-Or you can use the Redirection plugin to track those 404 links in WordPress:
+Or you can use the redirection feature of Slim SEO to track those 404 links in WordPress:

 Once you have logged the 404 link, you will know which link are changed.
 And you need to redirect users from the broken links to the correct links.
 So when users access the broken links, they will be redirected to the right articles with the right content they need to search.